vitar/clrf/src/en/practice/p10-rituals-map.md

 ### 3. Personal rituals I would like to keep

-Examples: evening reading, morning coffee alone, sport.
+Examples: evening reading, morning coffee alone, sports.

 ____________________________________________________________
 ____________________________________________________________